Presented by the National Screen Institute in association with Telefilm Canada

 When does it take place?

-The course is 10 months long and begins with two training sessions that take place in winter and spring 2013.
+The course is 10 months long and begins with training sessions in late January or mid-February 2014 in Toronto.
+Teams that are accepted into phase two attend a second week-long training session in late March/early April 2014 (either in Toronto or Vancouver).
 You’ll be working from home for the remainder of the course.

 Jim Murphy Filmmakers Bursary